 18.5.
 The customer shall notify us immediately in writing of any changes to his name, the name of his company, his address, legal form or other relevant information.

 18.6.
 If our products are exported, the relevant export and control provisions must be observed and adhered to.
 Any authorisations shall be obtained by the customer and submitted to us in a timely manner.
 Should this not happen, we are entitled to withdraw from the contract without incurring any liability to pay damages to the customer in this regard.
 The customer is solely responsible for assessing whether a product requires an export licence and whether the export is subject to special control provisions.
 For each breach of such provisions, the customer shall indemnify us from and against third party claims of any kind whatsoever.
 This also applies to any and all costs that are incurred by us in connection with the exercise of our rights.

 18.7.
 We are under no obligation to store, keep or save printed products, assemblies, data carriers, including the data, films, papers, etc., thereon after execution of the order unless a written agreement to that effect has been reached with the customer.
 Furthermore, any retention obligation so agreed expires if the customer fails to pay the costs charged therefor within four weeks.
 We are not obliged to take out insurance to cover risks relating to stored/saved goods/data.

-Supplementary Terms and Conditions for the Supply of Maintenance and Installation Services by Langzauner GmbH (Registered with the Regional Court of Ried im Innkreis under FN 550006 h), Lambrechten 52, A-4772 Lambrechten (Last amended: April 2021)
+Supplementary Terms and Conditions for the Supply of Maintenance and Installation Services by Langzauner Gesellschaft m.b.H.
+(Registered with the Regional Court of Ried im Innkreis under FN 111987m), Lambrechten 52, A-4772 Lambrechten (Last amended: May 2020)